LeonidChetverikov/azurebootcamp1104/BestPracticeandLessonsLearn/Readme.md

 ### What we Learn

 - **Authentication Matters:**
-  Using the Run As account or managed identity avoids interactive login issues.
+  Use of the Run As account or managed identity prevents login issues.
 - **Scheduling Saves Costs:**
-  Automating the shutdown of VMs reduces costs and helps enforce good governance.
+  Automatic powering off of virtual machines reduces costs and helps enforce good governance.
 - **Logging and Error Management:**
-  Trimming verbose errors prevents issues with logging limits in Automation.
+  Truncating long error messages avoids logging quota problems in Automation.

 ---

-## Example 2: Automated Patch Management Using Update Management
+## Example 2: Automating Updates with Patch Management

 **Scenario:**
-Automate the patch management process for a set of Azure VMs by integrating Azure Update Management with Automation runbooks.
-This minimizes downtime and reduces errors associated with manual patch deployments.
+Simplify the patch management process for a collection of Azure VMs by integrating Azure Update Management with Automation runbooks.
+This minimizes downtime and removes errors associated with manual patch deployments.

 **Key Best Practices:**

 - **Integrate with Azure Monitor and Log Analytics:**
-  Track compliance and get detailed reports on patch status.
+  Track compliance and obtain comprehensive patch status reports.
 - **Use Declarative Templates:**
-  Configure update schedules declaratively so that you can track changes via Infrastructure-as-Code patterns.
+  Schedule updates transparently so that you can monitor changes with Infrastructure-as-Code practices.
 - **Limit Permissions:**
-  Assign only the necessary permissions to the Automation account or identity performing these tasks.
+  Grant only the necessary permissions to the Automation account or identity that is carrying out these tasks.
 - **Monitor and Alert:**
-  Set up alert rules to notify appropriate teams if patches fail or if remedial actions are required.
+  Create alert rules that notify the relevant teams when patches fail or when remediation activities need to be taken.

 ### Workflow Outline

 - **Schedule Deployment:**
-  Use Azure Update Management to schedule a patch deployment window.
+  Schedule a patch deployment time with Azure Update Management.
 - **Pre-Patch Validation:**
-  Run a preliminary runbook to ensure VMs are healthy and not running critical workloads.
+  Perform a simple check to ensure the VMs are functioning properly and not dealing with critical tasks.
 - **Patch Deployment:**
-  Deploy patches via the Update Management solution integrated with Automation.
+  Use the Update Management solution and Automation to deploy patches.
 - **Post-Patch Validation:**
-  Run another runbook to verify patch status and report on any anomalies.
+  Run another runbook to check the patch status and report any issues.

 ### Simplified Runbook Snippet for Patch Management